SciCompMod/ESID-Backend/docs/er_diagram.md

     _ParameterValue_ {
-        Scenario scenarioId PK "UUID of the scenario" ParameterDefinition definitionId PK "UUID of the definition" ParameterValueRange[] values "*"
+        Scenario scenarioId PK "UUID of the scenario" ParameterDefinition definitionId PK "UUID of the definition" ParameterValueEntry[] values "*"
     }

     _ParameterValueEntry_ {
-        string paramterId PK "UUID of the ParameterValue this belongs to" string groupId PK "UUID of the group this value is for" number valueMin "*"
+        string parameterId PK "UUID of the ParameterValue this belongs to" string groupId PK "UUID of the group this value is for" number valueMin "*"
         number valueMax "*"